 out some more ideas and lead classes, including "Big Morris" at July 4th

 Morris Offspring website

-American Travelling Morrice: August 21 - 27, 2011 - 36th Annual Tour, in the Boston region.
+American Travelling Morrice: Annual summer tours, in the New England region.
 (This is not sponsored by CDS Boston Centre but is posted here for members and others who may be interested.)

 Join CDS Boston

 |< webmaster at cds-boston dot org >||Last modified on April 18, 2016|